 We were invited into the Carved Meeting House and a show was performed.
 There were sparring matches and poi ball twirling.
 The meeting house is a sacred place, and no videography is allowed, but we could take photos!

 After the show we were able to meet with the performers outside of the meeting house, to ask questions and take pictures.
 Then we went back to the cafe to have our hangi.
 Although the meat was a little dry, the meal was really good – lamb, pork, chicken, watercress, kumara, fry bread, mussel salad, and more!
 The mussel salad was my favorite – the mussels were perfectly cooked in a sweet juicy dressing.

 The next day Shelley and I took off for the Bay of Islands Loop Walk.
-All of the photos are from Shelley, as I brought the video camera to make a youtube video (to be published in a few months…) We walked from the Boating Club to Okiato, which took about 3 hours cause we took a wrong turn!
+All of the photos are from Shelley.
+We walked from the Boating Club to Okiato, which took about 3 hours cause we took a wrong turn!
 Most of the trail was marshlands or forest.

 In Okiato we met up with our friends from S/V Privateer, Lila and Chris, who had their baby Chance while in New Zealand.
 They’ve been housesitting and the view from their place was gorgeous!

 From Okiato we took the ferry to Opua which costs only $1 for a pedestrian.
 From Opua, we walked to Paihia, a walk that I had done before with Quixotic.
 This walk is nicer (and has better signage).
 The path goes from beach to beach, and you hike up and over the cliffs to get to the next beach.

 In Paihia, we popped on the passenger ferry to Russell, which cost $6.
 This is a much more touristy ferry.
 And with a stop into Four Square for ice cream bars, we made it home 7 hours after we started!
 We walked a total of 20 km.
 It was a rough day but I felt very accomplished and the day wasn’t even over yet!